-Consultee Date / Document Comment Response / where addressed in the PEI monitoring which may be available during the examination.
-Natural England 08/12/2017 Scoping Response We would like to clarify if it is planned to use MRSea on all the survey data, or whether reliable model based estimates require a minimum number of observations, and therefore may only be used for the more numerous species.
-MRSea has not been used as there are limited data for many species.
-Design based outputs are however provided for all species irrespective.
-Natural England 08/12/2017 Scoping Response We agree that the species assessed will depend on the results of the surveys but will include: fulmar, gannet, kittiwake, lesser blackbacked gull, great black-backed gull, herring gull, red-throated diver, guillemot, razorbill and puffin.
+Consultee Date / Document Comment Response / where addressed in the PEI Natural England 08/12/2017 Scoping Response We would like to clarify if it is planned to use MRSea on all the survey data, or whether reliable model based estimates require a minimum number of observations, and therefore may only be used for the more numerous species.
+MRSea has not be used as there are limited data for many species.
+Design based outputs are however provided for all species.
+Natural England 08/12/2017 Scoping Response We agree that the species assessed will depend on the results of the surveys but will include: fulmar, gannet, kittiwake, lesser black- backed gull, great black-backed gull, herring gull, red-throated diver, guillemot, razorbill and puffin.
 We assume that other species assessed may include those that may pass through on migration but are only recorded in small numbers by snap shot aerial surveys, for example little gull.
 It is not clear in the Scoping Report (SPR 2017) if non-seabird migrants are also being considered.
 An evidence plan supporting document on non-seabird migrants has been agreed based on nearby windfarm assessments, to justify scoping out non-seabird migrants, as these will have extremely low predicted impacts.
 Natural England 08/12/2017 Scoping Response We agree with the likely key issues listed in the Scoping Report (SPR 2017), although we would include lesser black-backed gull collision risk during the breeding season, in addition to the non-breeding season.
-Noted and agreed, collision risk during the breeding season has been assessed for the project alone (section 12.6.2.3) and cumulatively (section 12.7.4.2).
-Natural England 08/12/2017 Scoping Response We agree with the list of expected features of the HRA however we recommend that impacts on other qualifying features of Flamborough and Filey Coast pSPA and other qualifying features from the Outer Thames Estuary SPA are also likely be included in the HRA.
+Noted and agreed, collision risk during the breeding season has been assessed for the project alone ( section 12.6.2.3 ) and cumulatively ( section 12.7.4.2 ).
+Natural England 08/12/2017 Scoping Response We agree with the list of expected features of the HRA however we recommend that impacts on other qualifying features of Flamborough and Filey Coast pSPA and other qualifying features from the Outer Thames Estuary pSPA are also likely be included in the HRA.
 We will screen for other impacts in the HRA as suggested.
-See the HRA Screening Report Natural England 08/12/2017 Scoping Response We are content with the proposals for measuring flight height, and would expect there to be enough samples within the site specific BTO generic flight height data have been used for the assessment of collision risk (section 12.6.2.3) the aerial
+See the HRA Screening Report Natural England 08/12/2017 Scoping Response We are content with the proposals for measuring flight height, and would expect there to be enough samples within the site specific surveys to get an adequate sample particularly if the historic digital BTO generic flight height data have been used for the assessment of collision risk ( section 12.6.2.3 ) the aerial survey contractors advised ScottishPower Renewables that the flight height estimates from